 Simulation Results

-The proposed clustering techniques will be demonstrated using a simulated suspension bridge using a commercial structural software SAP2000 [] (see Fig. 1(a)).
-Some important dimensions of the bridge are listed in Table 1
+A commercial structural software SAP2000 [13] is used to generate a simulated structure model to test the effectiveness of the proposed protocols.
+SAP2000 provides powerful capabilities for analysis and design of a wide range of structures, including bridges, dams, tanks and buildings and represents state-of-the-art in three dimensional finite element technology for structural engineering.
+A simulated suspension bridge generated by SAP2000 is illustrated in Fig. 9(a).
+Some important dimensions of the bridge are listed in Table 1.

-Figure 1 The Dimensions of the Suspension Bridge and the Sensor Locations (a) The Dimensions of the Suspension Bridge (3D), (b) the Sensor Locations (X-Y plane)
+Figure 9 The Dimensions of the Suspension Bridge and the Sensor Locations (a) The Dimensions of the Suspension Bridge (3D), (b) the Sensor Locations (X-Y plane)